Scorpaenoidei

-Scorpaenoidei is a suborder of ray-finned fishes, part of the order Scorpaeniformes, that includes the scorpionfishes, lionfishes and velvetfishes.
+Scorpaenoidei is a suborder of ray-finned fishes, part of the order Perciformes, that includes the scorpionfishes, lionfishes, stonefishes, sea robins and flatheads.
 This suborder is at its most diverse in the Pacific and Indian Oceans but is also found in the Atlantic Ocean.

 Taxonomy

 Scorpaenoidei was first named as a suborder in 1899 by the American ichthyologist Samuel Garman as a suborder of the Perciformes.
 Some authorities still treat the suborder as being part of the Perciformes but the 5th Edition of Fishes of the World recognises the Scorpaeniformes as a valid order and places this suborder within it.
 The subfamilies of the family Scorpaenidae are treated as families by some authors.
 It has been argued by some authors that the suborder is paraphyletic and that a more correct classification is that the grouping, with some differences, be placed on the superfamily Scorpaenoidea.

+In the past, the suborder Platycephaloidei (containing searobins and flatheads) was treated as a distinct suborder within Scorpaenifomes.
+However, as Scorpaeniformes has been subsumed within the Perciformes, the suborder is now considered synonymous with Scorpaenoidei.

+The earliest known member of the suborder is the Early Eocene-aged Eosynanceja, which is also one of the earliest known perciforms.
+A well-preserved skeleton of an indeterminate scorpaenoid is also known from the Early Eocene-aged Monte Bolca site in Italy.

 Families and subfamilies

-The suborder Scorpaenoidei is classified into families and subfamilies in the 5th Edition of Fishes of the World as follows:
+The suborder Scorpaenoidei is classified into families and subfamilies in Eschmeyer's Catalog of Fishes as follows: